 I pulled the first beets out of the garden the other day.
-I’m not a beet grower and have only just added beets to our dinner repertoire, so this is new to me.
-I cut off the greens and headed to the compost pile when it occurred to me that hey, these are edible too!
-I’m not big on cooked greens, so I did a little playing around.
+I cut off the beet greens and headed to the compost pile when it occurred to me that hey, these are edible too!
+I’m not big on cooked greens.
+So I did a little playing around.

 Add them to a smoothie.
 Make your favorite smoothie, but sneak in four or five beet leaves.
-Beet greens disappear beautifully, making this a perfect way to incorporate more veggies into the diet.
-I made a banana-blueberry-pineapple smoothie with beet greens tossed in and my then 15-year-old said, “Ooh, that’s a good one.”
+Beet greens disappear beautifully; this a perfect way to incorporate more veggies into the diet.
+I made a banana-blueberry-pineapple smoothie with beet greens and my then 15-year-old said, “Ooh, that’s a good one.”
 Success!
 If your people are super sensitive, start with just one or two leaves.

 Make chips.
 I figured, if it can be done with kale, why not beet greens?
 Clean the leaves and tear them into large pieces, removing the ribs.
 Dry thoroughly and toss with a tiny bit of olive oil.
 I used about a teaspoon of olive oil on greens from four beets.
 Place in a single layer on a baking sheet and sprinkle with coarsely ground salt.
 Bake at 350 degrees for 20-30 minutes or until the greens are crispy.
 The beet greens turn brownish fairly quickly; they are not a pretty snack (they look more like crispy fall leaves than something edible), but they’re tasty.